syncfusion-content/asp.netwebforms-docs/aspnet/Maps/Populate-Data.md

 ## Properties required

-The following properties in shape layers is be used for binding datas in Maps control,
+The following properties in shape layers is be used for binding data in Maps control,

 * DataSource
 * ShapeDataPath